ylarrivee/dev-community-data/README.md

 ## Applications

 Known applications that use this data:
  - [ConFoo Community](https://community.confoo.ca/) - Conference and user group search.
+Report issues on the [project page](https://github.com/afilina/confoo-community)